 3. Update old or damaged wiring

-These updates are especially important before listing a home or performing home renovations to remove potential electrical hazards for your family or potential buyers.
+These updates are critical before listing a home or performing home renovations to remove potential electrical hazards for your family or potential buyers.

 4. Install additional power outlets